WICG/private-network-access/permission_prompt/explainer.md

 To solve the above problems, we proposed an alternative solution with [WebTransport](https://w3c.github.io/webtransport)’s `serverCertificateHashes` feature.
 This allows a secure context to establish a secure connection to a local server that only possesses a self-signed certificate.

 Unfortunately, it turns out that WebTransport is not a good replacement there.
-See [Github Issue](https://github.com/WICG/private-network-access/issues/23).
+See [spec issue #23](https://github.com/WICG/private-network-access/issues/23).

 WebTransport `serverCertificateHashes` requires the website initiating the connection to know in advance the hash of the target server’s certificate.
 Somehow, they must both agree on the hash value.